Tackling unfair trading practices

 Although many EU member countries already have different national rules on UTPs, in some countries there is no or only ineffective specific protection against UTPs.
 The Commission proposal will, for the first time, ensure a standard level of protection across all EU countries.

 The Commission and the Council have reached a political agreement on a new set of rules to improve the role of farmers in the agricultural and food supply chain by banning some of the most common unfair trading practices that they face.
 These include amongst others

 - last minute order cancellations

-In addition, the European Commission proposes that each EU member state designate a competent authority to enforce the new rules, and sets out the minimum enforcement powers of such authorities.
+In addition, they agreed that each EU country designate a competent authority to enforce the new rules and on the minimum enforcement powers of the national authorities.

 Agricultural Markets Task Force

 The European Commission’s efforts to strengthen farmers’ position in the food supply chain draws on the work of the Agricultural Markets Task Force (AMTF).

 This group of 12 experts drawn from across the food supply chain met between January and November 2016 to discuss a wide range of issues affecting agricultural markets and, in particular, the role of farmers.
 The AMTF’s report on how to enhance the position of farmers in the food supply chain can be found here

 Other European Commission initiatives designed to improve the functioning of the food supply chain include a high level forum established in 2010, and the Supply Chain Initiative that resulted from it.